jeremy886/datamofa_site/posts/data-management-and-visualization-week-4-visualizing-data/index.rst

 In 4 weeks, I partially answered my question but it's not very satisfactory.
 More can be learnt in the area of data visualization and statistics.

+I think I went binge visualization in this assignment and even got complaints about not being able to down the file (too big).

-Here is my week 4 assignment done in Jupyter-notebook. **You need to click this link so you can follow along.**
+Here is my new week 4 assignment done in Jupyter-notebook. **You need to click this link so you can follow along.**
-`Link to jupyter notebook <https://github.com/jeremy886/learn_datascience/blob/master/australia/week4_assignment.ipynb>`_.
+`Link to jupyter notebook <https://github.com/jeremy886/learn_datascience/blob/master/australia/week4_assignment_eazy.ipynb>`_.

+The old long version still `here
+<https://github.com/jeremy886/learn_datascience/blob/master/australia/week4_assignment.ipynb>`_ if you are patient.